nunsongi/nunsongi/README.md

 I'm an aspiring **Data Scientist** and self-taught **AI/ML learner**.
 I love turning data into stories, insights, and intelligent systems that can understand a little more about the world every day. 📚💫

-- 💜 Passionate about **Data Science, AI, and Computer Vision**
-- 🧠 Learning step by step to build real-world, impactful projects
-- 🌎 From Ecuador, dreaming big and building my future in tech

 ---

 ## 🚀 Learning Roadmap